loganhartford/portfolio-site/_books/2024-01-04-the-lessons-of-history.md

 ## Economics and History
 * Concentration of wealth is natural and inevitable, and is periodically aleviated by violent or peaceable partioal redistribution.
 * In this view all economic history is the slow hearbeat od the social organism, a vast systole and diastole of concentrating wealth and compulsive recirculation.

-## Quotes
-> *"When the universe has crushed him man will still be nobler than that which kills him, because he knows that he is dying, and of its victory the universe knows knowthing." - Pascal*